Chan Jian Xiang - Project Portfolio Page

 4.6 Storage Layer

-layer loads, saves, and do pre-data processing before performing the two aforementioned action.
+The Storage layer loads, saves, and do pre-data processing before performing the two aforementioned action.
 It is active in 2 phases.

 During the loading phase: